 - Representing industry proponents in litigation proceedings concerning assertions of Aboriginal rights infringements and assertions of Aboriginal title.

-- Advising industry proponents on various Aboriginal law-related matters, including the Crown’s duty to consult and UNDRIP.
+- Advising industry proponents on various Aboriginal law-related matters, including the Crown’s duty to consult and the UNDRIP.

 Select Public Government-side Mandates